STealthy-and-haSTy/EnhancedSnippets/README.md

 - ${BUZZWORD} will expand out to a single buzzword sentence
 - `${BUZZWORD:5}` will expand out to five buzzword sentences

 ### Snippet Options

 Numeric snippet fields can be given a list of optional values.
 Whenever the snippet navigation lands on a numeric field with a value, a quick panel will open to display the list of available options.
 Choosing an option from the list will insert that text and immediately jump to the next field.
-You can also press `Escape` to close the panel and type your own freeform text.
+You can also press `Escape` to close the panel and type your own free-form text.

 How you specify the options depends on the file format that you're using: